saltstack/salt-get-started/system/plugins.md

 #### What does it mean to be "pluggable"?

 Salt doesn't define a built-in way to perform the task for any subsystem, each subsystem simply delegates its work to a plug-in.
 Salt provides a default plug-in for each system, but changing the plug-in in most cases is as simple as updating a configuration file.
-This pluggability is what makes Salt so flexibile.
+This pluggability is what makes Salt so flexible.

 {: end sidebar :}